kapouer/window-page/README.md

 window.Page
 ===========

-A general, light, three-staged-chains client page (pre)renderer and router.
+A general, light, client page controller for running the:

-Compatible with web components and visibility API.
+- route, matching url with document and data
+- setup, adding listeners on delegated events
+- build, filling the document using collected data

+window.Page is designed to play well with:

+- webcomponents and link imports
+- visibility API, when prerendering is done on server
+- history API, supporting single or multiple pages applications or mixes of both

-It also presents a higher-level api for window.history, which degrades gracefully when not natively supported.
+and degrades gracefully when these features are not supported on client.

 Install
 -------

+Manual installation is simple:
 ```
 npm install window-page
 ln -s node_modules/window-page/window-page.js public/js/
 ```
-then load the script in a web page.
+then add a script tag in a web page, before the application scripts that use the chain methods.

 Usage